cnguyen123/node_hostname_test/README.md

 ### 14.5 Observability

-And of course, one of the important and useful aspect of cloud-native ops is observability:
+And of course, one important useful aspect of cloud-native ops is observability:

 * Structured logging
 * Metrics